 \section{Discussion and Conclusions}

 Figure~\ref{fig:H0} displays our Hubble constant results as a function of filter for the two methods employed in \S\ref{sec:hubble}.
 The individual values are consistent across the range of filters from the ultraviolet to the near-infrared although, not surprisingly, the filters with the most calibrators ($BVri$) show less dispersion in their values than do the filters with fewer calibrators ($ugYJH$).
-Using the \citet{jensen21} and \citet{garnavich23} IR SBF distance moduli, we find that the Tripp method yields a value of $H_0 = 74.7 \pm 2.9~\rm{(statistical)}^{+2.5}_{-2.3}~\rm{(systematic)}$~\kmsmpc, while the Color method gives $H_0 = 76.5 \pm 3.1~\rm{(statistical)}^{+2.6}_{-2.4}~\rm{(systematic)}$~\kmsmpc.
+Using the \citet{jensen21} and \citet{garnavich23} IR SBF distance moduli, we find that the Tripp method yields a value of $H_0 = 75.5 \pm 3.1~\rm{(statistical)}^{+2.5}_{-2.3}~\rm{(systematic)}$~\kmsmpc, while the Color method gives $H_0 = 76.7 \pm 3.0~\rm{(statistical)}^{+2.6}_{-2.4}~\rm{(systematic)}$~\kmsmpc.
 Both are in excellent agreement with the Tripp method result of \citet{uddin24} of $H_0 = 76.3 \pm 1.3~\rm{(statistical)}$~\kmsmpc\ (weighted average of all filters, adopting the average of the errors of the individual filter measurements as the uncertainty) for the full sample of $\sim$300 CSP SNe~Ia using the IR~SBF calibrators.
 To be fair, nine of the 22 IR~SBF calibrators used by \citet{uddin24} were fast decliners with \sbv~$> 0.75$, and so the calculations are not completely independent.
-Nevertheless, this outcome confirms that fast-declining SNe~Ia can, by themselves, serve as excellent cosmological standard candles when \sbv\ is used as the light-curve width parameter, anchored by a set of locat calibrators of choice --- Cepheids in our case here.
+Nevertheless, this outcome confirms that fast-declining SNe~Ia can, by themselves, serve as excellent cosmological standard candles when \sbv\ is used as the light-curve width parameter, anchored by a set of local calibrators of choice --- Cepheids in our case here.

-By far the most surprising finding of this study is that fast-declining SNe~Ia provide a reliable estimate of $H_0$ using only their observed ($B_{max} - V_{max}$) pseudocolors and no light curve shape information.
-This means that SNe~Ia identified as fast-decliners via, for example, an optical spectrum, and whose maximum light magnitudes in $B$ and $V$ are known, can be used to determine a precise distance to the host galaxy without the necessity of measuring \sbv\ or knowing anything about the dust extinction produced by the host. \textit{This is a property that is unique to fast-declining SNe~Ia.}
+By far the most surprising finding of this study is that fast-declining SNe~Ia {can provide an estimate $H_0$ using only their observed ($B_{max} - V_{max}$) pseudocolors and no light curve shape information.
+This means that SNe~Ia identified as fast-decliners via, for example, an optical spectrum, and whose maximum light magnitudes in $B$ and $V$ are known, {can be used to measure distances to their host galaxies without the necessity of measuring \sbv\ or knowing anything about the dust extinction produced by the host. \textit{This is a property that is unique to fast-declining SNe~Ia.}

 The Tripp method $\beta$ parameter is often interpreted as being related to host galaxy dust reddening.
 However, we find that for the fast decliners, the value of $\beta$ coincides with the slope of the absolute magnitude versus ($B_{max} - V_{max}$) pseudocolor relation, which, in turn, is related to the dependence of peak luminosity on temperature.
 It is the close coincidence of the $\beta$ values of the fast decliners with the ratio of total-to-selective extinction values, $R_\lambda$, for dust that makes possible the Color method.